JDT Inc.

 Predictive segmentation

-Customer base segmentation trained on transactional and behavioral data — predicting churn risk, second-purchase likelihood, and expansion readiness.
+Segmentation trained on transactional and behavioral data, predicting churn risk, second-purchase likelihood, and expansion readiness.
 Each segment ties to a specific lifecycle program.

 02